neogeek/rhythm-game-utilities/Documentation/Install.md

 #### GDScript

-Download and install the latest release (coming soon).
+Download and install the latest release from <https://github.com/rhythm-game-utilities/godot-plugin>.

 #### C#